 Exequatur is equally retained for judgments in proceedings brought by a group of claimants, a representative entity or a body acting in the public interest and which concern the compensation of harm caused by unlawful business practices to a multitude of claimants ("collective redress").
 The existing mechanisms to compensate a group of victims harmed by illegal business practices vary widely throughout the EU.
 Essentially, every national system of compensatory redress is unique and there are no two national systems that are alike in this area.
 Some of the procedures only apply in very specific sectors (e.g. the recovery of capital investment losses in Germany or damage caused by anti-competitive practices in the United Kingdom); others have a larger scope (e.g. the Spanish collective redress procedures).
 A second difference concerns the legal standing in compensatory redress proceedings: some Member States have vested public authorities with the power to institute proceedings in certain areas (e.g. the Ombudsman in Finland), others grant standing to private organisations such as consumer associations (e.g. Bulgaria) or to individuals acting on behalf of a group (e.g. Portugal).
 Many Member States have a combination of several rules on standing.
 A further difference concerns the category of victims that can make use of compensatory collective redress.
 Most of the national systems referred to above allow for compensatory redress for consumers whereas only a few also allow for compensatory redress for other victims such as small businesses.
 Differences also relate to the effect of a judgment on the members of the group concerned: in most Member States, the decision only binds those who have expressly consented to the proceedings ("opt-in", e.g. Sweden, Italy).
 In a few Member States, the decision becomes binding for all members of the group unless they opted out (Portugal, Denmark, Netherlands).
 In addition, there are differences between Member States as to the moment at which those entitled to claims are individually identified; in some Member States, the identification must take place when the representative action is brought (e.g. the United Kingdom), whilst in others, it can take place at a later stage (e.g. Poland and Spain).
 There are also notable differences governing the funding of collective redress actions, the distribution of proceeds and the use of alternative dispute resolution mechanisms.
-In view of these large differences, the required level of trust (a pre-condition for the abolition of exequatur) cannot be presumed at this stage.
-That is why the Commission is to carry out a public consultation on the question whether a coherent approach to collective redress is feasible in Europe.
+In view of these large differences, the required level of trust cannot be presumed at this stage.
+That is why the Commission is to carry out a public consultation on a European approach to collective redress to identify which forms of collective redress could fit into the EU legal system and into the legal orders of the 27 EU Member States.
+The public consultation shall allow inter alia to determine how efficient the rules on European civil and procedural law are for collective actions and judgments to be enforceable throught the EU.
 Pending the outcome of this consultation, it is premature to move beyond the status quo in matters concerning compensatory collective redress by abolishing the exequatur procedure for judgments granted in collective proceedings.
-The outcome of this consultation and its subsequent follow-up will show whether general principles on collective redress may be developed at Union level so as to move forward on this matter in view of the state of convergence of national laws and of the development of Union law.
-The matter should accordingly be reviewed.
+Should the consultation lead to the adoption of harmonising or approximating measures in this field, the provisions of the present draft regulation on suppression of the exequatur should be extended in a consistent manner to such procedures.
+Such an extension should be without prejudice to the possibility for the Commission to propose the abolition of intermediate measures for collective damages proceedings even in the absence of such harmonisation or approximation measures, in the light of evidence regarding the efficiency and acceptability of such a development in the European judicial order.